Practice Policies & Patient Information

 1. Formal Warning

-Depending on the severity of the incident, a patient may receive a formal warning,
+Depending on the severity of the incident, a patient may receive a formal warning, outlining the unacceptable behaviour and the potential consequences of any further violations.

 2. Removal from the Patient List

-our surgery’s patient list.
-In such cases, the patient will be informed in writing and given
+Persistent or severe breaches of this policy will result in the patient being removed from our surgery’s patient list.
+In such cases, the patient will be informed in writing and given information on how to register with another GP.

 3. Involvement of Authorities

-In cases involving physical violence, threats, or criminal behaviour, the police will be
+In cases involving physical violence, threats, or criminal behaviour, the police will be contacted immediately, and legal action may be pursued.

 Commitment to a Safe Environment